-- P-SN-HOU-1 Continue to support independent living for older people and the provision of specific, purpose-built accommodation. - P-SN-HOU-2 Continue to meet the housing needs of persons with special needs both by direct provision of accommodation and by facilitating the provision of housing by the voluntary sector. - P-SN-HOU-3 Facilitate the provision of suitable accommodation for the homeless and for those in need of emergency accommodation. - P-SN-HOU-4 Where a particular need is identified, provide housing schemes designed for the needs of older people and/or those with special needs. - P-SN-HOU-5 Support the implementation of the North-West Regional Homelessness Action Plan 2013-2018 and successor documents. - P-SN-HOU-6 Ensure that housing developments accommodating the elderly, the disabled and the households least likely to own cars have easy and convenient access to local facilities and to public transport. - P-SN-HOU-7 Support proposals for the provision of sheltered housing and work with the various bodies / organisations responsible for provision of this type of accommodation.
+P-SN-HOU-1 Continue to support independent living for older people and th provision of specific, purpose-built accommodation.
+P-SN-HOU-2 Continue to meet the housing needs of persons with special need

+P-SN-HOU-2 Continue to meet the housing needs of persons with special needs both by direct provision of accommodation and by facilitating the provision of housing by the voluntary sector.

+P-SN-HOU-3 Facilitate the provision of suitable accommodation for the homeless and for those in need of emergency accommodation.

+P-SN-HOU-4 Where a particular need is identified, provide housing schemes designed for the needs of older people and/or those with special needs.

+P-SN-HOU-5 Support the implementation of the North-West Regional Homelessness Action Plan 2013-2018 and successor documents.

+P-SN-HOU-6 Ensure that housing developments accommodating the elderly, the disabled and the households least likely to own cars have easy and convenient access to local facilities and to public transport.

+P-SN-HOU-7 Support proposals for the provision of sheltered housing and work with the various bodies / organisations responsible for provision of this type of accommodation.